matpato/iselthesis/README.md

 	2.7 template.tex: The main file.
 You should run  \texttt{LaTeX} in this one.
 Please refrain from changing the file content outside of the well defined area;
 	2.8 bibliography.bib: The bib file.
 An easy way to find to import citation into bibtex is select option "Show links to import citation into BibTex" in \href{http://scholar.google.pt/scholar_settings?hl=en&as_sdt=0,5}{Scholar google settings}.
 	2.9 thesisisel.cls: The  LaTeX class file for the thesis{} style.
 Currently, some of the defaults are stored here instead of \verb!defaults.tex!.
 This file should not be changed, unless you're ready to play with fire! :) - DO NOT CHANGE);

+All of these files should be in the same folder.
+The outputs will be a .pdf file called template.pdf with the manuscript.
+After that, this should be renamed.

+In addition, latex generates extra files which are .aux, .log, .out, .bbl and .synctex.gz.
+Theses files provide important info:
+	.log - about the compiler that you are running (warning and errors);
+	.aux, .sync, .toc and others - are needed for things to actually work when you compile your document multiple times.
+Deleting them can break things, then it's not really a great idea to (automatically) remove them.
+However, if you desire to have a cleaner working directory, there are a few ways to accomplish that.
+For example, you can compile your document with the output-directory parameter.
+[Read more ...](https://tex.stackexchange.com/questions/369771/how-to-delete-files-generated-by-latex)

 #